scientific-python/spatch/docs/source/design_choices.md

 ### Use of identifier strings for everything

-We expect it to be common enough that users have an eviornment with backends installed but much of their code does not actually use them.
+We expect it to be common enough that users have an environment with backends installed but much of their code does not actually use them.
 In that use-case, it is vital to delay all expensive imports as much as possible.
 The string approach solves this: A backend can add `cupy` support, but if the user doesn't use `cupy` only the entry-point will ever be imported, and that is very light-weight.

-### Using `type=` to choose a dired type rather than the backend name
+### Using `type=` to choose a desired type rather than the backend name

 Spatch allows using `backend_opts(type=cupy.ndarray)` as a _type unsafe_ way for users to change behavior and ensuring a CuPy arrays are returned.